What Is Data Migration? Types, Strategy, and Best Practices

 Critical considerations for a smooth data migration

 A successful data migration strategy anticipates variables that can impact timelines, performance, and outcomes.
-Every environment is different and rushing in without a clear understanding of what’s at stake can lead to delays, cost overruns, or lost trust in your data.
-Before you dive in, here are three key factors your team will want to consider:
+Every environment is different.
+Rushing in without a clear understanding of what's at stake can lead to delays, cost overruns, or lost trust in your data.

 Volume of data